Skip to content

 • LambdaUpdateWrapper

-// Changes the connection method of subsequent query conditions to OR
+// Changes the connection method for subsequent query conditions to OR

 or()